ojhajayant/eva/week4/Readme.md

     1st transition layer, with both max-pool(k=2,s=2) and a-1x1-feature-merger kernel, following the 'first-2-layer-block'.
-    2nd transition layer, towards the end (following the 2nd conv2d-block) which does NOT have the maxpool (i.e. just has one 1x1-feature-merger operator), and followed by the Global Average Pooling (GAP) layer leading upto the Softmax layer.
+    2nd transition layer, towards the end (following the 2nd conv2d-block) which does NOT have the maxpool (i.e. just has 1x1-feature-merger operator), and followed by the Global Average Pooling (GAP) layer leading upto the Softmax layer.
     Here, at the end, we have another 'organization-possibility' i.e. we can also have a GAP layer followed by a 1x1 operator (which actually resembles a fully-connected(FC) layer in this case.
 (Note: for my